jgsrty/jgsrty.github.io/docs/music/collection/Hotel California.md

 And she said "We are all just prisoners here, of our own device"

-And in the master's chambers,
+In the master's chambers,

 They gathered for the feast

-They stab it with their steely knives,
+They stabbed it with their steely knives,

 But they just can't kill the beast